theriex/membic/README.md

 membic
 ======

-A membic is a bite sized structured summary of a noteworthy experience.
-Membic.com is a site allowing you to easily make a membic anytime you discover something worth remembering.
-Functionally, membic.com consists of a JavaScript web application supported by a REST API coded in Python and hosted on Google App Engine.
+Welcome to the collaborative memory project!
+For an in-depth introductory overview, go to https://membic.com and click the about link.
+In short, membics are bite sized structured summaries of what you found memorable, and themes are collection of membics devoted to particular topics of interest.
+Themes may have multiple members and can serve as standalone content collections.
+Operationally, membic.com consists of a pure functional JavaScript web application supported by a REST API coded in Python and hosted on Google App Engine.
+The app leverages current standard HTML and CSS.
+External supporting technologies are kept to a minimum.

 Getting involved:
 ----------------

+Non-technical help welcome!
+At this phase of the project one of the greatest things you can do is provide fresh perspective.
+The features are there for advanced users, but any suggestions about how to make those first steps easier to take can make a real difference.

+If you are technical, fresh perspective is still one of the greatest things you can provide.

-All comments, questions, suggestions, requests are welcome.
+In any case, all comments, questions, suggestions, requests are welcome.
 This is a community site that wants your input, whether you are coming from a technical background or not.
-Contact theriex either via github or gmail to say hello.
+The best way to get involved is to simply contact theriex either via github or gmail to say hello.
 It would be great to hear any impressions you have of the site and/or the project.

 Code organization: